-Before getting deeper into the various provisions, we first need to under what Goods Transport Agency exactly is.
+Before getting deeper into the various provisions, we first need to understand what Goods Transport Agency exactly is.
 The definition of GTA is provided under clause (ze) of notification no. 12/2017-Central tax (Rate) as:

 “Goods Transport Agency means any person who provides service in relation to transport of goods by road and issues consignment note, by whatever name called.”

-Thus, from the above definition it becomes quite clear that for a supplier of service to be a Goods Transport Agency, the issuance of a consignment note is mandatory.
+Thus, from the above definition, it becomes quite clear that for a supplier of service to be a Goods Transport Agency, the issuance of a consignment note is mandatory.
 If such a consignment note is not issued by the transporter, he will not come within the ambit of goods transport agency.

 Now the question arises as to what is a consignment note?

 There is no definition of what a consignment note is anywhere in the Act.
 In simple terms, a consignment note is a document which is issued by a goods transport agency against the receipt of goods for the purpose of transport by road in a goods carriage.
-It contains the name of the consignor and consignee, the registration number of the goods carriage in which goods are transported etc.
+It contains the name of the consignor and consignee, the registration number of the goods carriage in which goods are transported, etc.